michaelbutler/minesweeper/README.md

 Features:
 -----------
 + Configurable grid size (X, Y)
++ User can choose difficulty level
-+ Configurable mine density
++ Configurable number of mines
++ Stopwatch with score keeping (LocalStorage)
 + Stack based grid traversal algorithm for memory efficiency
 + HTML5 web worker (if supported) will be used to perform the stack algorithm outside of the UI thread

 How to use:
 -----------
-Include `minesweep.js` on your jQuery-enabled page and load in a modern web browser.
+Download all the files and open `index.html` in a modern web browser.

 Example HTML usage:
 -----------